 Challenges to a Grade

-- If the instructor and the department head agree that a grade change is not justified, the department head shall notify the student in writing with a copy to the instructor.
-If the student is dissatisfied with the appeal decision, the student has 10 days to request, through the dean of the school or college in which the course is taught, a review by a Faculty Grade Change Review Panel.
+If the instructor and the department head agree that a grade change is not justified, the department head shall notify the student in writing with a copy to the instructor.
+If the student is dissatisfied with the appeal decision, the student has 10 working days to request, through the dean of the school or college in which the course is taught, a review by a Faculty Grade Change Review Panel (see below).

-- If the department head thinks that a grade change is justified but the instructor does not agree, the department head shall request, through the dean of the school or college in which the course is taught, a review by a Faculty Grade Change Review Panel.
-This request shall be made within 10 days of completion of the department head’s review.
+If the department head thinks that a grade change is justified but the instructor does not agree, the department head shall request, through the dean of the school or college in which the course is taught, a review by a Faculty Grade Change Review Panel.
+The department head’s request shall be made within 10 days of completion of the department head’s review.